Cruelhelp/NNTicks/README.md

    python gui.py
    ```

-> Make sure your API key and WebSocket URL are correctly set in `config.py`.
+> Make sure your API key and WebSocket URL are correctly set in `config.py`
-or enter details in settings\websocket.
+or enter the details in `Settings > WebSocket`.

 ---